 Dr. Kano was an undersized, sickly child who began his study of Tenjin Shinyo ryu Jui-Jitsu at the age of eighteen in an effort to improve his health under Fukuda Hachinosuke.
 Tenjin Shinyo ryu Jui-Jitsu assigned importance to achieving harmony with an opponent’s attack, yet also included grappling and striking techniques.
 Dr. Kano later studied Kito ryu Jui-Jitsu under Tsunetoshi Iikubo, which placed a strong emphasis on throwing techniques.
 During this time, Dr. Kano also undertook a systematic study of other schools of Jui-Jitsu, notably Sekiguchi ryu and Sigo ryu, in addition to Sumo, western wrestling, boxing and works such as the I Ching, the Chinese Book of Changes, and the Taoism of Lao Tsze.

-As it was originally conceived by Dr. Kano, Judo is a comprehensive discipline consisting of throws, grappling techniques, strikes, formal exercise or kata, and sparring.
-The latter evolved into a competitive sport which is practiced around the world and has been included in the Olympic Games since 1964.
-The Judo curriculum at the Pittsburgh Sports Performance Center includes both traditional elements and training for competition.
+As it was originally conceived by Dr. Kano, Judo is a comprehensive discipline consisting of throws, grappling techniques, strikes, formal exercise or kata, and sparring, randori.
+The latter evolved into a competitive sport that is practiced around the world and has been included in the Olympic Games since 1964.
+The Judo curriculum at Spirit Forge Martial Arts includes both traditional elements and training for competition.

 He who fears loss has already been beaten.